edgewall/trac/doc/api/trac_web_api.rst

       The name associated with the user after authentification or `'anonymous'` if no authentification took place.

+      This corresponds to the `~Request.remote_user` when the request is targeted to an area requiring authentication, otherwise the authname is retrieved from the ``trac_auth`` cookie.

    .. attribute :: Request.href

       An `~trac.web.href.Href` instance for generating *relative* URLs